 We believe the key to mental health and well-being starts with strong relationships.
 Our mission is to develop novel pharmacological and cognitive interventions for mental illness that enable patients to strengthen their connections to other people and the world.

 Director Josh D. Woolley MD/PhD and the Bonding and Attunement in Neuropsychiatric Disorders (BAND) Lab are broadly interested in psychiatry, neurobehavioral disorders, and affective neuroscience.
 Specifically, Dr. Woolley is interested in the role the neuropeptide oxytocin plays in social functioning and how manipulations of neurohormonal mechanisms involving oxytocin can lead to new therapeutic treatments for a variety of psychiatric conditions.
 Dr. Woolley studies the effects of oxytocin administration on the negative symptoms of schizophrenia, dyadic family interactions between young adults with mental illness and family members, social functioning and preferences for drugs in substance abusers, and team cohesion in ROTC recruits.
 Our studies evaluate the effects of oxytocin by utilizing behavioral measures as well as neuroimaging methodologies in both clinical and healthy populations.
-In addition to his work with oxytocin, Dr. Woolley investigates the use of iPad-based cognitive training exercises to treat cognitive deficits in patients with schizophrenia.
+In addition, Dr. Woolley investigates the use of iPad-based cognitive training exercises to treat cognitive deficits in patients with schizophrenia.

 Dr. Woolley has been studying the underpinnings of social deficits in schizophrenia and is currently examining oxytocin's potential as a treatment for the social dysfunction observed in patients with schizophrenia.
 Individuals with schizophrenia often demonstrate significant social cognitive deficits that can impair the formation and maintenance of healthy relationships, and negatively impact social interactions and community participation.
 However, there are currently no pharmacological treatments available to target these deficits.
 In healthy individuals, the natural hormone oxytocin has been shown to enhance social abilities such as understanding emotions and trusting others.
 Thus, a primary focus of our research has been to examine whether supplementary oxytocin administration can improve social cognition in individuals with schizophrenia, which may ultimately lead to stronger relationships, improved social and occupational functioning, and a higher overall quality of life.